zelhajou/ft_sys_born2beroot/configuration_debian_notes.md

 ### the difference between `apt` and `dpkg`
 dpkg is a low-level tool that is used to install, remove, and manage individual packages on a Debian-based system, whereas apt (Advanced Package Tool) is a higher-level tool that uses dpkg as a backend to manage packages and their dependencies.
 Apt provides additional functionality such as automatic dependency resolution, package searching, and repository management.

+### `sudo`
+sudo is a command line programm that allow users to run programms with the security privileges of another user or group which default to the superuser (i.e. root).
+The command name originally meant *superuser do*.

 ### `sudoers`
 the sudoers file is where you grant users elevated privileges.
 By default, only the root user has these privileges.
 But, in some cases, it may be necessary for regular users to have elevated privileges as well.